Last Updated on October 4, 2022 by Jim Ferri

 That’s certainly the case for America’s mother of all rivers – the mighty Mississippi.
 And there’s nothing like cruising it on the Queen of the Mississippi.

-I was introduced to the lower reaches of the Big Muddy several years ago during a paddlewheeler voyage from New Orleans to St. Louis – and just last October experienced the upper section on a cruise from St. Louis to St. Paul.
+I was introduced to the lower reaches of the Big Muddy several years ago during a paddlewheeler voyage from New Orleans to St. Louis.
+Just last October I experienced the upper section on a cruise from St. Louis to St. Paul.

 For me, the upper river proved the most engaging – and I’m not the only writer to make that observation.
 In fact, here’s what Mark Twain had to say on the subject in the Chicago Tribune, July 9, 1886:

 “It is strange how little is written about the upper Mississippi.
-The river below St. Louis has been described time and again, and it is the least interesting part…(with) low shores, the ungainly trees and the democratic buzzards…along the upper Mississippi every hour brings something new.
+Surprisingly, the river below St. Louis has been described time and again.
+But and it is the least interesting part…(with) low shores, the ungainly trees and the democratic buzzards…along the upper Mississippi every hour brings something new.
 There are crowds of odd islands, bluffs, prairies, hills, woods and villages – everything one could desire to amuse the children.”

 Cruising the Mississippi River Aboard the Queen of the Mississippi

-My vessel of choice for the 7-day Mississippi River cruise was American Cruise Line’s Queen of the Mississippi, a gleaming white five-deck 150-passenger replica of the 19th-century steamboats that routinely churned up and down the river, transporting both freight and passengers.
+My vessel of choice for the 7-day Mississippi River cruise was American Cruise Line’s Queen of the Mississippi.
+It’s a gleaming white five-deck 150-passenger replica of a 19th-century steamboat.
+They’re the ones that routinely churned up and down the river, transporting both freight and passengers.

 ACL proclaims itself an “All-American” line, utilizing American crews and U.S.-built ships.
-This one was turned out in 2012 by a company-owned shipyard in Maryland.
+Our was built in 2012 by a company-owned shipyard in Maryland.

-Beneath her antique veneer and authentic paddlewheel, the Queen of the Mississippi is a thoroughly modern craft featuring 78 cabins in seven categories, 65 of which have private balconies.
+Beneath her antique veneer and authentic paddlewheel, the Queen of the Mississippi is a thoroughly modern craft.
+It also features 78 cabins in seven categories, 65 of which have private balconies.